-180.guide_cory-300x231 Most Canadian bound hunters probably know that a number of years ago, in order to relieve themselves of the many complaints from resident landowners about trespassing bird and duck hunters, Saskatchewan decided to draw a line separating provincial forest lands from the southerly farm lands.
+Most Canadian bound hunters probably know that a number of years ago, in order to relieve themselves of the many complaints from resident landowners about trespassing bird and duck hunters, Saskatchewan decided to draw a line separating provincial forest lands from the southerly farm lands.
 This line runs from the Manitoba border, westerly to Alberta, lying about 30 to 75 miles north of Saskatoon.
 This put most farm land deer off limits to US hunters.
 We have been looking for a long time, to try and find a legally huntable area south of the northern Provincial forest region, so the farmland fringe could be hunted.

 We all know farmland deer get plenty to eat, much more so than the big woods bucks that most hunters get to see in the northern Provincial forest.
-South, in the so-called fringe farmland, just south of the Provincial forest, and in GMU #49, northeast of Saskatoon, we believe we may have found exactly that.
+South, in the so-called fringe farmland, just south of the Provincial forest, we believe we may have found exactly that.
 We are very familiar with the deer that come out of that area, which also borders Manitoba.
-This area is northeast of Saskatoon and is about a 4 hour drive from there.
+This area is about a 3-hour drive from Saskatoon, and he has a huge swath to hunt, which is tough to find in Saskatchewan.

 If you want a giant whitetail with a 300 pound body, those huge thick necks and massive heavy horns that make such spectacular trophy mounts, then this is the hunt for you.
 This outfitter hunts 50,000 acres of farmland and forest.
 Tough to find in Saskatchewan.
 That is a lot of ground!
 There are only a handful of outfitters in Saskatchewan that have allocated hunting areas within the farmland fringe, making this area a real gem!
 We test hunted here several years back and despite warm weather, many deer were seen and the best deer harvested was a 164 gross B&C. Since then, many 140- to 160-class deer have been taken here.
 We liked seeing good numbers of deer every day, which is not something seen everywhere in Saskatchewan!
 Ask Butch, he test hunted an outfitter in the big woods of this Province and never saw a deer in 55 hours of hunting!!!!
-Joan on the other hand, had deer walk right past her room and she brought home a nice 12 point!!
-She did it to him again!!

 Furthermore, in his own words: